 After completing his earnout at Maitland (Mauritius) Limited in 2014, Brendon, in partnership with Rudolf Pretorius and Zain Madarun formed Adansonia Holdings Limited.
 The group currently provides a number of value-add solutions to a range of corporate and private equity clients from the USA, UK, Middle East, Southeast Asia and Africa.

 Brendon serves, inter alia, on the boards/investment committees of:

 - Denham Capital’s African mining platform and its portfolio companies

 - Alphamin Resources Corporation, a listed TSX company

-Brendon holds dual South African and British citizenship and is married to Henda with 2 children.
+Brendon is a British citizen and is married to Henda with 2 children.

 Born in Zimbabwe, Brett qualified as a chartered accountant in South Africa where he lived for nine years.
 Brett spent fifteen years working in London, where he was involved in the development of Equitas, the vehicle set up by Lloyds of London to acquire distressed re-insurance contracts and was one of the first individuals to be approved by Lloyds of London to act as CFO to corporate capital providers in Lloyds of London.

 After leaving the re-insurance industry in 1997, he helped build a successful venture capital business focused on the IT industry, with businesses in ten countries.
 Brett was responsible for treasury, group structuring and managing the relationship with investors.
 He was project leader in listing assets on LSE and HEX (Finland) and selling assets in Denmark, Norway, Sweden, South Africa and Australia, after which he wound up the group, finally dissolving the BVI holding company in 2006.